Genentech Partnering: Driving Success with Flexible Alliance Management

 A Pharma CRM: From Scouting to Alliance Management Tools

 Genentech’s article reflects an important reality in the life sciences: partnering is complicated.
 That’s why Inova created a pharma CRM for partnering.
 Using Inova’s CRM, life science companies track everything related to partnering opportunities, whether they’re in/out-licensing projects, collaborations, M&A or CMO/CRO.
 By keeping organized and enabling better collaboration, partnering teams are more effective.
-Thanks to Inova’s Alliances module, when a deal is signed, all of the partnering intelligence is seamlessly handed over to the alliance management team.
+Thanks to Inova’s alliance management tools, when a deal is signed, all of the partnering intelligence is seamlessly handed over to the alliance management team.
 Colleagues outside the partnering team, such as the financial or legal teams, can also access the platform to view alliance information or to contribute their expertise regarding possible contract amendments.
-Inova features key alliance management tools for managing and reporting on financial and non-financial obligations, contractual amendments, governance bodies’ activities and more.
+Inova includes key alliance management features for managing and reporting on financial and non-financial obligations, contractual amendments, governance bodies’ activities and more.
 Standard reporting enables alliance managers to quickly evaluate and compare alliances based on their strategic importance, monetary value and complexity.
 Partnering may be complicated, but with best practice processes and tools life science companies can push the odds of success in their favor.